Lee-Sifu/cart253-2025-Fall-/mod-jam/Process/Brainstorm.md

-Add sound to frog (frog will have tongue sound when eating flies) Add sound to flies (good flies and bad flies will both have a distinct sound) Add different types of sounds to frog (ex. fly give frog different appetizer sound at random)
+Add sound to frog (frog will have tongue sound when eating flies) Add sound to flies (good flies and bad flies will both have a distinct sound) Add different types of sounds to frog (ex. fly give frog different appetizer sound at random) Give frog different obstacles (After each level, flies radomly spawn at different angles plus added blocks to contrain the frog's tongue shot)
+Frog gives different comments to you (If frog wins, it will tell you "Good job!" or if frog looses it will say "Better luck next time")
+Each level difficulty increases (Early levels are easy, have more time limit.
+Later on you receive less good flies and lower time limit)